microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ## 1. Introduction
 ---------------------------------------

-The Microshare® Platform is the epicenter of your data; the place where you will not only be able to view your data, but also mandate others’ restrictions, automate tasks and much more.
+The Microshare® platform is the epicenter of your data; the place where you will not only be able to view your data, but also mandate others’ restrictions, automate tasks and much more.

 There is a difference in what a general user and developer have the ability to do.
 The general user only has access to the data and tools administered by their Admin.
-Meanwhile, the Developer can access and view all of the tools.
+Meanwhile, the developer can access and view all of the tools.
 For instance, the developer can create device clusters, robots, rules, forms, change identities and access views while the general user can only view what data has been mandated to them.